Your Go-To Guide for How to Do Keyword Research

 All the top SEOs in the industry know that Google is building search results around search intent.
-Google wants to give users the information they want, and because Google has made leaps and bounds in understanding search intent, SEOs no longer need to stuff keywords into content.
+Google wants to give users the information they want, and because Google has made leaps and bounds in understanding search intent, SEOs no longer need to stuff keywords into the content.

 What is more effective, when it comes to ranking for keywords, is to focus on the user intent behind the keywords — the ideas and information they’re looking for when they type in a keyword.

 Developing a general theme for your content helps match your target audience’s intent.
 How you’re searching for these keywords should be broken down into topics or themes.

 3. Focus on a theme